 The Basecamp for the Danseys Pass Trail Ride is located on Bushy Creek Road, 9km from Duntroon, via the Livingstone – Duntroon Road.
-Signs clearly mark the basecamp from both Duntroon and Tokarahi from 6.30am on the 14th of March.
+Signs will clearly mark the basecamp from both Duntroon and Tokarahi from 6.30am on the 20th of March.

 - Adults $55